Onas07/Bank-Analysis-Project/ReadMe.md

 BALANCE DISTRIBUTION BY AGE

-RESULT:The customer with the highest balance is 37 years old
+RESULT:customers with the highest balance are between (34-37) years while customwers with the lowest balance are between(80-88) years.

 ![](Images/balance_by_age.png)